AshleyPoole/ssllabs-api-wrapper/README.md

 SSLLWrapper stands for SSL Labs Wrapper which I believe is the first .NET wrapper developed for the new [SSL Labs' Assessment API's](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs.md) that allow the comsumer to test SSL servers on the public internet.

+This wrapper easies the communication to the API's for .NET developers wich allows you as the developer to focus on your project rather than managing the plumbing and overhead required to comsume the API's.

 **Notes**
 - SSL Labs' Assessment API's are currently still in development and are subject to change.
 - The wrapper is currently still in development aswell though is in a functional beta stage.